 Any novel that I re-read must have three aspects: interesting characters, a compelling story, and a good sense of where the story’s set.
 Finder has all three in spades.

 First, it has a first-person narrator in Orient, a young male, who has the psychic ability to find anything if the right question is asked.
-So when his elf friend, Tick Tock, adds him to find her missing wrench in exchange for supper, little does he know that his life will become the whim of others.
+So when his elf friend, Tick Tock, asks him to find her missing wrench in exchange for supper, little does he know that his life will become the whim of others.
 There are plenty of characters, all well-fleshed out, and all moving the story along.

 Emma has done this three times, using Minneapolis as the setting in both Bone Dance and War for the Oaks, and Bordertown here.
 If you read this novel after reading these notes, do go on to read these other novels.
 You won’t be disappointed!